iranziprince01/quickMeal_App/README.md

    ```
 3. Open the `index.html` file in your preferred web browser.

-   OR just search this link directly in your browser: [quickMeal](https://quickmeal-app.netlify.app/).
+   OR just search this link directly from your browser: [quickMeal_App](https://quickmeal-app.netlify.app/).

 ## API Integration
 The app fetches data from the Themealdb API to provide users with a diverse selection of meals and recipes.
 The API endpoints used include: